DumiduPramith/LeafClassifier-KerasTuner/README.md

 ## How to Run

-1. Open the `leaf_classifier_feature_scaling.ipynb` file in Jupyter Notebook and run all the cells to train the Leaf Classifier.
+1. Open the `leaf_classifier_feature_scaling.ipynb` file from RandomSearch folder in Jupyter Notebook and run all the cells to train the Leaf Classifier.

 2. Open the `analyser.ipynb` file in Jupyter Notebook and run all the cells to analyze the performance of the Leaf Classifier.